 Foreign exchange rate risk can be termed as possibility of adverse impact to the Group’s capital or earnings due to fluctuations in the market exchange rates.
 This risk arises due to holding of assets or liabilities in foreign currencies.
 Net Open Position (NOP) on foreign currency indicates the level of net foreign currency exposure that has been assumed by the Bank at a point of time.
 This figure represents the unhedged position of the Bank in all foreign currencies.
 The Bank accrues foreign currency exposure through purchase and sale of foreign currency from customers in its commercial banking and international trade business and through borrowing and lending in foreign currency.

-DFCC Bank PLC has obtained approval from the Central Bank of Sri Lanka for its foreign currency borrowings and credit lines as per regulatory requirements.
+The Bank has obtained approval from the Central Bank of Sri Lanka for its foreign currency borrowings and credit lines as per regulatory requirements.
 The unhedged foreign currency exposure of the Bank is closely monitored and necessary steps are taken to hedge in accordance with the market volatilities.
-In October 2013, the Bank issued a foreign currency international bond of USD 100 Mn with an original maturity of five years, which matured in October 2018.
-The Bank actively managed the exchange rate arising from a minor part of this transaction where a majority was hedged with the Central Bank.
-During the year the Bank put in place a plan after evaluating the options available for the repayment of the foreign currency bond which was settled successfully in October 2018.

-The Bank’s pawning portfolio amounted to LKR 3,620 Mn as at 31 December 2019, which is less than 1% of total assets.
-The Market Risk Management Unit (MRMU) manages the risk emanating from Gold through constant analysis of the international and local market prices and adjusting the Bank’s preferred Loan to Value (LTV) ratio.
+The Bank’s pawning portfolio amounted to LKR 4,565 Mn as at 31 December 2020, which is less than 1% of total assets.
+The Market Risk Management Unit (MRMU) manages the risk emanating from Gold through constant analysis of the international and local market prices and adjusting the Bank’s preferred loan to value (LTV) ratio.
 MRMU also conducts stress testing for the Gold portfolio by forecasting adverse Loss Given Default and PD rates.
-Stress results are reported to Senior Management via ALCO and BIRMC.
+Stress results are reported to to ALCO, BIRMC and the Board.